The Sun Vanguard

 The cleric makes her lips a tight line, pretending she hasn’t said a word.

-Scarlet eventually shrugs, and shaking her head, turns away.
-She does a double take as she catches sight of the sailor, Brodie, out of the corner of her eye.
+Scarlet eventually shrugs, and with a shake of her head, turns away.
+She does a double take when she catches sight of the sailor, Brodie.
 He’s working together with two other fit sailors up by the forward mast.
 She watches for a moment.

 Brodie notices her, raises a hand in a half-salute, half-wave.